DiegoMartinezGlez/RaspberryWorkshop/picamera/README.md

 ## Picamera + Python
 Raspbian includes Python 2 and 3, and also the python libraries to handle the picamera.
 You need nothing but some Python basics to do whatever you need with your picamera.

-For the python lines in this chapter you will need to import this depencies (as you can see in *test.py*):
+For the python lines in this chapter you will need to import this depencies (as you can see in *test.py*) and init camera var:
 ```
 from time import sleep
 from picamera import PiCamera
+camera = PiCamera()
 ```

 ### Show preview